 9. Does having chickens save me money?

 Answer: This is a big, resounding No. Some people decide to raise chickens for the perceived money savings.
 There are many benefits to having your own chickens, but saving money is not one of them.
-When you consider the feed, water, and time that goes into raising chickens, you may break even over buying cage-free organic eggs from the store.
+Considering the feed, water, and time of raising chickens, you may break even by buying cage-free organic eggs from the store.
 Having the health benefits and great taste while raising your chickens humanely is worth the effort and cost.
 Honestly, you can’t do better than eggs from your own chickens.

 10. Are chickens noisy?

-Answer: If you have roosters you have noise and roosters not only crow in the morning, they crow all day long.
-Hens, on the other hand, are much quieter—you might say they make a soothing sound; that is until they lay an egg or if they are threatened.
+Answer: If you have roosters, you have noise, and roosters not only crow in the morning, but they crow all day long.
+Hens, on the other hand, are much quieter—you might say they make a soothing sound until they lay an egg or are threatened.
 Even then, they aren’t as noisy as roosters.
-If you live in the city, I urge you to only raise hens.
+I urge you only to raise hens if you live in the city.
 Check your city ordinances since some cities don’t allow you to raise roosters.